f5devcentral/f5xc-api-shiftleft-workshop/docs/index.rst

 |repoinfo|

-This workshop is focused on F5 Distributed Cloud so F5ers, Partners and Customers can understand and learn the F5 XC.
+This workshop is focused on F5 Distributed Cloud so F5ers, Partners and Customers can understand and learn the F5 XC API Security -  Shift to the Left story
 It covers:

-* ``(Class 1)`` F5 XC services
+* ``(Class 1)`` F5 XC API Security - Shift to the left

-  * Explored security services include but not limited to: WAF, DDoS, Basic API, Bot Protection
-  * Application exposed on internet and protected by F5 XC Global Network (RE only)
-  * Application not exposed on internet and only available in a private zone (VPC, VNET, internal VLAN ...) and protected by F5 XC Global Network (RE + CE)
-  * Application not exposed on internet and protected by F5 XC instance in a private zone (CE only)

-* ``(Class 2)`` F5 XC Multi-Cloud Networking

-  * Routing traffic to multiple CE sites ( Onprem and AWS )
-  * Routing internal traffic from AWS to Onprem
-  * API Security for internal traffic

-* ``(Class 3)`` Virtual K8S

-* ``(Class 4)`` Advanced API Protection

-  * API Discovery
-  * API Validation
+  * Understand why API Security - Shift left is required today, compared to the Shield Right.
+  * Understand the role of each persona (AppDev, DevOps, SecOps)
-  * API PII
+  * Understand each step in the API Dev Lifecycle
+  * Learn how F5 solutions can be integrated with 3rd party solutions
+  * Learn how to build a CI Pipeline

 .. toctree::
    :maxdepth: 2